 Once Upon A Time – Civil Rights Didn’t Mean Anything

-We are amid a significant Black Lives Matter movement and the timing of this United States Supreme Court ruling in Bostock v.
-Clayton County (2020) reminds us that inclusion and anti discrimination is now more important than ever.
-My grade school children learn as I did and my parents before me did, we live in a country with the basic principal of majority rule with minority rights.
+We are amid a significant Black Lives Matter movement, and the timing of this United States Supreme Court ruling in Bostock v.
+Clayton County (2020) reminds us that inclusion and anti-discrimination are now more important than ever.
+My grade school children learn as I did, and my parents before me did; we live in a country with the basic principle of majority rule with minority rights.

 Asserting LGBTQ Protection Under The Civil Rights Act

 The Supreme Court made history this week by asserting the protection of the Civil Rights Act of 1964 to include people regardless of their gender identity and sexual preferences.

 We have seen literally hundreds of legislative proposals across the country in the past couple of years around ensuring workplaces are free from sexual harassment and discrimination.
 This landmark decision only continues the directional movement in our country.

 This stems the question: Is your company where it needs to be?